hmrc/pbik-frontend/README.md

 sm2 --start PBIK_ALL
 ```

-- To format and check the code style, compile code, run tests with coverage, run A11y tests, generate a coverage report, and check for dependency updates:
+- To format and check the code style, compile code, run tests with coverage, generate a coverage report, and check for dependency updates:

 ```bash
 ./run_all_tests.sh